travel

 Wednesday, November 26th

 We loaded the shuttle bus for a day trip to the Mummies of Guanajuato and other tourist sites in the area.
-The mummies are naturally well preserved bodies of people whose families were too poor to afford the cost of keeping their remains in the cemetery.
-Nobody's certain the exact dates of the deceased, but the bodies date as far back as 100 years.
+The mummies are naturally well preserved apparently due to the climate and high mineral content of the region.
+They were people whose families were too poor to afford the cost of keeping their remains in the cemetery.
+Nobody's certain the exact dates of the deceased, but the corpses date as far back as 100 years.
 Their skin is strung tightly across their bodies like a very delicate papier mâché.
 Their faces are eyeless, nasal cavities open, mouths disturbingly agape.
 The three I found the most haunting showed evidence of their deaths.
-One had a laceration made with a dull axe or blade to the back of the neck, another had been drowned, and a third buried alive due to negligence on the part of the doctors to understand the true nature of her condition.
+One had a laceration made with a dull blade to the back of the neck, another had been drowned as indicated by the body's color, and a third was buried alive due to negligence on the part of the doctors to understand the true nature of her condition.
 It was pretty fucking mortifying, I have to say!

 A local sweets shop where we were plied with samples of honeys, syrup, candies, and snacks was a welcome distraction from what we had just seen.
-The next stop was a hacienda-turned-museum where an old Spanish local had taken it upon himself to effect the Spanish Inquisition against the local gentry, though his actions were never sanctioned by the Catholic church.
-In reality, it was just kind of a kooky torture museum.
+The next stop was a hacienda-turned-museum where an old Spanish local had taken it upon himself to effect the Spanish Inquisition by torturing the local gentry, though his actions were never sanctioned by the Catholic church.
+Whatever truth that claim my have had, the tour itself was just kind of a kooky torture museum.
 At the end you walked through halls of holographic werewolves, vampires, and all sorts of freak show, creep show kitsch.

-The obligatory and unremarkable stop at a jewelry store was next, and then after a brief stop at the unique San Cayetano Cathedral, we were on to the mines.
+The obligatory and unremarkable stop at a jewelry store was next, and then after a brief stop at the unique San Cayetano Cathedral in the town of La Valenciana, we were on to the mines.
 Mining was the major reason for the growth and prosperity of the region.
 Up to two thirds of the wealth from the entire extent of Spanish colonization in the Americas came from this area.
-At Boca Mina we descended to a decent, but not heroic depth.
+At Boca Mina we descended to a decent, though not heroic, depth.
 In other drops of the shaft the mine is still productive, but we didn’t get to see any of that part.
 The tour guide described the plight of the natives who were exploited as slaves for a few generations before Mexico effected its separation from Spain.

 That night we had dinner at Comedor Tradicional.
 Excellent!
-Shared a crepe with huitlacoche, and perfectly medium rare medallions of flank steak with mole and plantain purée paired with a delicious Mezcal cocktail.
+We shared a crepe with huitlacoche, and perfectly medium rare medallions of flank steak with mole and plantain purée paired with a delicious Mezcal cocktail.

 Thursday, November 27th

 We were given a couple of hours to check out the city of San Miguel de Allende on our own accord.
 We walked up to La Parroquia de San Miguel Arcángel, and reviewed the interior, then found a place for lunch in a nice patio.
 We went to the House of Allende museum to learn more about another influential founding father.
-Walking around the area you see lots of patios with galleries, and a fair amount of local artisanal shops selling rugs, leather, silver, carvings etc. Walked down Aldama street to the Benito Juarez park, then walked around the park for a bit before going back up the street.
+Walking around the area you see lots of patios with galleries, and a fair amount of local artisanal shops selling rugs, leather, silver, carvings, and more.
+We walked down Aldama street to the expansive Benito Juarez park, then strolled around the park for a bit before going back up the street.
 Lots of real estate agencies in the area are pushing forward the inevitable gentrification and cost prohibition for the locals we see all over the world now.
 We popped into some stores, and then to get a coffee before meeting back up with our driver, Mario who dropped us off right next to our hotel.

 Friday, November 28th

-Got picked up by our driver at 9, and drove up to Tres Raices Vineyard between Dolores Hidalgo and San Miguel De Allende.
-Was foggy this time up lending an eerie surrealism to the hillside.
-Arrived at the vineyard a bit early.
-Impressive location.
+Our driver arrived at nine, and drove us up to the Tres Raices Vineyard between Dolores Hidalgo and San Miguel De Allende.
+It was the same road we had traversed the day before, but it was foggy this time up lending an eerie surrealism to the hillside.
+We arrived at the vineyard a bit early.
+It was quite an impressive location.
+The entry way was an elaborate wooden door that had been hand-crafted in India many years ago.
 Our guide showed as around the vine rows, and talked about the compost spot before taking us to the fermentation tanks, and showing us the cellar.
-Brought us back to the tasting area in the restaurant where we had started our tour.
-Tried a Cabernet Sauvignon, a Rosé, Pinot Noir, Sangiovese, and a Cabernet Franc.
-Paired with a charcuterie board with grapes, various cheese, a local honey, and tomatillo marmalade.
-Stuck around for lunch at the restaurant.
-Had a osso bucco with asado beef tucked in the bone hollow, and crunchy croquettes with cheese and pork, and of course a couple more glasses of wine to pair.
+She then brought us back to the tasting area in the restaurant where we had started our tour.
+We tried a Cabernet Sauvignon, a Rosé, Pinot Noir, Sangiovese, and a Cabernet Franc which paired nicely with a charcuterie board of grapes, various local cheeses, a local honey, and a tomatillo marmalade.
+They didn't have to ask us twice if we wanted to stick around for lunch.
+We shared osso bucco with asado beef tucked in the bone hollow, and crunchy croquettes with cheese and pork, and of course a couple more glasses of wine to pair.

 That evening we attended a classical music performance of Brahams and Schubert in the opulent Teatro Juárez.